An overview of the various private school options available in Luxembourg, with English as the main teaching language.

 There are currently 13 European Schools in 6 countries (there were previously 14 schools in 7 countries, but the one in the UK closed in 2017).
 Of these, two can be found in Luxembourg:

-Which European school your child is enrolled to will depend on their mother tongue (if this link doesn't work, see the attached PDF at the bottom of this article).
+Which European school your child is enrolled to will depend on their mother tongue (see the attached PDF at the bottom of this article).
 Bulgarian, Dutch, Estonian, Finnish, Latvian, Lithuanian, Polish, Portuguese, Spanish and Swedish native speakers will be enrolled to Luxembourg I. Czech, Danish, Greek, Hungarian, Italian, Maltese, Romanian, Slovenian, Slovakian and Croatian native speakers will be enrolled to Luxembourg II.

 The schools don't have individual sections for all of these languages, however - though both schools have English, French, and German sections.
-The third (last) page of this PDF contains a full list of the language sections available at Luxembourg's European schools (again, PDF at the bottom if link broken).
+The third (last) page of this PDF contains a full list of the language sections available at Luxembourg's European schools (PDF at the bottom if link broken).

 Enrolment and Fees